 Years ago, Maria Robledo send me this photograph of a winter crocus bulb just on the verge of blooming.
 It had been sitting in a dish in her kitchen, no water, no nothing, when it sent out shoots.
 Needs nothing but light to illuminate us, wrote Maria.
-Since then, I’ve relied on spring bulbs as one of the inexpensive “little gifts” I give around the holidays, for their ability to bring a breath of spring winter slowly, miraculously, over several weeks to people I care about.
+Since then, I’ve relied on spring bulbs for their ability to bring a breath of spring slowly, miraculously, over several weekd.

-Paperwhites are usually the most readily available bulbs around the holidays; even my local hardware store carries them for about $1 a piece.
-But hyacinths, crocus and Amaryllis work in exactly the same way: you simply set the root ends in pebbles or soil, or in a glass over water…and let them….grow.
+Hyacinths, crocus and Amaryllis work are often available at hardware stores (in winter, you can find Paperwhites).
+You simply set the root ends in pebbles or soil, or in a glass over water…and let them….grow.

 Here are the simple instructions, from garden store Terrain: